-Derek is a lifelong Iowan and a full time firefighter with 12 years in the fire service; currently with the Sioux City Fire Department.
-He has fire service experience in both the volunteer and paid sectors.
-Derek has been involved with St. Florian since 2008, has a passion in promoting fire prevention and education, and has been a counselor for Miracle Burn Camp.
-In his spare time he enjoys spending time with his wife and kids and rooting for the Hawkeyes.
+Derek is a lifelong Iowan and a full-time firefighter with 17 years in the fire service; currently with the Sioux City Fire Department.
+He has been involved with St. Florian since 2007, and was the Vice President of the foundation until 2023.
+His passion comes from the pride of watching his dad Steve (retired Sioux City Firefighter) volunteering at the beginning years of Miracle Burn Camp and helped to build it to what it is today.
+He also has a passion in promoting fire prevention and education, and has been a counselor for Miracle Burn Camp for over 15 years.
+He has set a goal to build a $2 million dollar endowment for the foundation to ensure St. Florian and its programs are around for many generations to come.
+In his spare time, he enjoys spending time with his wife and 3 kids and rooting for the Hawkeyes.

 Tyler is a Financial Adviser and Partner with Kruse Financial Group, starting with them after he graduated from the University of Nebraska at Lincoln in 2014 with a Bachelor’s of Science degree in Biological Systems Engineering with an emphasis in Biomedical Engineering.